RetroDECK/ES-DE/USERGUIDE-DEV.md

 _This is the dialog shown if no game files were found.
 It lets you configure the ROM directory if you don't want to use the default one, and you can also generate the game systems directory structure.
 Note that the directory is the physical path, and that your operating system may present this as a localized path if you are using a language other than English._

+## Customizing the systems configuration file

+The `es_systems.xml` file is located in the ES-DE resources directory which is part of the application installation.
+As such this file is not intended to be modified directly.
+If a customized file is needed, this should instead be placed in the `custom_systems` folder in the ES-DE home directory, i.e. `~/.emulationstation/custom_systems/es_systems.xml`.
+You can find information on the file structure and how to adapt the configuration in the [INSTALL-DEV.md](INSTALL-DEV.md#es_systemsxml) document.

 ## Migrating from other EmulationStation forks

 **IMPORTANT!!!
 IMPORTANT!!!
 IMPORTANT!!!**